-Inspections are highly recommended, a home inspection is a crucial step in the home buying process especially when it comes to an existing home.
+Inspections are highly recommended and can make or break a deal and cause disaster.
+A home inspection is a crucial step in the home buying process especially when it comes to an existing home.
 This assesses the condition of the home you plan to purchase so that you can avoid costly surprises down the road.
 You are making a major investment and can save thousand of dollars.
 Look up ratings on all companies or if you know any home inspector that has a reputable and highly rated business.
 These individual's should be licensed by the State and Insured.
 A bonus is that member belongs to the chamber of commerce, BBB and NationalAssociation of Certified Inspectors.
 All inspections should be performed in the manner with the Standards of Practice of American Society of Home Inspectors known as (ASHI).

 Referrals always works the best.
 This takes an experienced person or buyer to know if the house needs this service.
 Depending on the year of home, one, two or three story home the price varies.
 Typically Wood Destroying Organism (WDO) and inspection is required provided you are borrowing money from a lender.